Psalm 7 – Confidence in God’s Deliverance

 ii.
 “This is but the highly metaphorical way of saying that a sinner never does what he means to do, but that at the end of all his plans is disappointment.”
 (Maclaren)

 b.
-His violent dealing shall come down on his own crown: Two examples among many in the Bible are the fate of Haman the enemy of Mordecai (Esther 7:7-10) and the Jews, and the enemies of Daniel in the lion’s den (Daniel 6:24).
+His violent dealing shall come down on his own crown: Two examples of this among many in the Bible are the fate of Haman the enemy of Mordecai and the Jews (Esther 7:7-10), and the enemies of Daniel in the lion’s den (Daniel 6:24).

 3. (17) The response of praise.